cdonges/ddd-outback-2025/slidev/slides.md

 - An implementation of HbridCache
 - Company hack-a-thon project
 - Adds distributed cache invalidation using Redis pub/sub
+- Created a logo, which is the hardest part of any project

+&nbsp;

 ## However
 - There is a project that already does all this (and more).